SullyJHF/issue-tracker/README.md

 `mysql -u <user> -p issue_tracker < db_data.sql`

-Any user can be used for the system, just update `config.json` to have the correct details
+Any user can be used for the system, just update `config.json.example` to have the correct details and then move `config.json.example` to `config.json`

 #Run in development mode#